SuperSpruce/Clover-Clicker/README.md

 This will still be a decent game, like cookie clicker, with a prestige system and all.

-Developer and tester: SuperSpruce
+Developer and primary tester: SuperSpruce

-Co-developer: Falling Mountain
+Co-developers: Falling Mountain and Reinhardt-C

-Contributor: Reinhardt-C